-In the weeks before the Fourth of July, tents start springing up in parking lots all across town selling Louisville fireworks.
-These tents carry a variety of what many people would consider kid's fireworks--sparklers, cone fountains, spinners, and smoke bombs.
-And, as of 2011, fireworks (including those which explode or are launched into the air) are legal to purchase in the state of Kentucky.
+In the weeks before the Fourth of July, tents start springing up in parking lots all across Louisville selling fireworks.
+These tents carry a variety of what many people would consider kid's fireworks—sparklers, cone fountains, spinners, and smoke bombs.
+And, as of 2011, fireworks (including those that explode or are launched into the air) are legal to purchase in the state of Kentucky.

 Fireworks Safety Tips

 - Beware of what is around.
 Only use fireworks outdoors and do not shoot fireworks close to buildings, cars or anything else around that could possibly catch fire.